TonyMantanas/checkauto.lt/README.md

 2. Optionally update the reference files `lang/lt.json` and `lang/en.json`
 3. Use `data-i18n="section.key"` on the target HTML element (or `data-i18n-placeholder` / `data-i18n-aria`)

-### Adding a gallery item
+### Adding or removing a gallery case study

-Add an entry to `data/gallery.json` following the existing schema (image path, category, bilingual title/seller claim/finding/verdict).
-The gallery page re-renders automatically.
+1. Open `data/gallery.json`
+2. Copy an existing entry from the `items` array and change the `id` to an unused number
+3. Fill in `category`, `image` path, and bilingual text fields (`lt` and `en`)
+4. Place the photo in `/assets/images/`
+5. Save — the gallery page picks up changes automatically

+To remove an entry, delete the entire object from the `items` array.
+The file includes inline instructions (in Lithuanian) at the top for non-developer editors.

 ### Contact details